Alfred M. Landon

 Landon married Theo Cobb on January 15, 1930.
 They had two children, Nancy and John.
 He ran a successful campaign for the governorship in 1932.
-During the time of the Great Depression, Landon was the only Republican west of the Mississippi to win a gubernatorial contest.
+During the time of the Great Depression, Landon was one of two Republican governors west of the Mississippi to win a gubernatorial contest.
 He introduced programs to bring economic relief that included tax reductions, a moratorium on mortgage foreclosures, state supported local relief, and a series of emergency banking laws; all without increasing the state debt.

 Entry: Landon, Alfred M.

 Author information: The Kansas Historical Society is a state agency charged with actively safeguarding and sharing the state's history.

 The author of this article is solely responsible for its content.